Danny McShain: Early life

 McShain was born on October 30, 1912, in Little Rock, Arkansas.
-He made his professional wrestling debut in Little Rock, Arkansas on October 30, 1930.
 McShain later joined the United States Navy, where he excelled as a boxer and won several championships.

 Professional wrestling career

+He made his professional wrestling debut in Little Rock, Arkansas on October 30, 1930.
 McShain's family moved to Glendale, California, where he competed for the National Wrestling Alliance (NWA).
 He won his first championship, the NWA World Light Heavyweight Championship, on October 11, 1937.
 Over the next ten years, he held the title another nine times.

 He later moved to Alvin, Texas, where he continued to compete for the NWA.
 He won the NWA Texas Heavyweight Championship on ten occasions between in 1948 and 1960 by defeating such wrestlers as Antonino Rocca and Verne Gagne.
 On November 19, 1951, he also defeated Gagne to win the NWA World Junior Heavyweight Championship.
 In 1954, McShain won the NWA American Tag Team Championship with partner Oyama Kato while competing for the Midwest Wrestling Association in Ohio.

 After his retirement, McShain worked as a referee in Texas.